• Skip to primary navigation

 • Recipe FAQs

-• More Delicious Asian Recipes:
+• More Korean Noodle Recipes:

-• Kimchi Bibim Guksu
+• Kimchi Bibim Guksu (Korean Spicy Cold Noodles)

 What are Korean Bibim Guksu Noodles?

 Bibim guksu or Korean spicy cold noodles is a popular dish served during the summers in Korea due to its refreshing taste.
 This dish also goes by the name guksu bibim or goldong myeon.
-The sauce is spicy with a sweet and tangy component due to the kimchi and gochujang (korean chili paste).
+The sauce is spicy with a sweet and tangy component due to the kimchi and gochujang (Korean chili paste).

 The thin wheat noodles (known as somen) are mixed in a spicy kimchi sauce flavored with spicy gochujang (Korean red pepper paste) and topped with lots of sliced cucumbers, crushed sesame seeds, and other simple toppings.